Knee Pain and Meniscus Tears

 Stem cells can have a restorative effect on people who suffer from knee pain and specifically torn meniscus, due to their ability to regenerate diminished cartilage, decrease inflammation and improve range of motion.
 This can lead to a faster recovery time and enhanced lifestyle for those suffering from knee pain.

 When discussing stem cell therapy, it is important to explore different sources of stem cells with your medical provider to decide which source is best for you.
-Autologous stem cells will be harvested from a patient’s own fatty tissue or bone marrow, which are then processed in the offices for re-injection to the body.
-This can be done in a single session, with the harvested stem cells being re-injected directly in the knee with image-guided technology by our expert providers.
+Autologous stem cells will be harvested from a patient’s own fatty tissue or bone marrow, which are then processed in the offices for re-injection into the body.
+This can be done in a single session, with the harvested stem cells being re-injected directly into the knee with image-guided technology by our expert providers.
 Another option is the use of Allogeneic stem cells which are derived from a healthy Umbilical Cord Tissue donor.
 These are highly concentrated and clarified, which can be combined with your own PRP prior to injection in the office.

 How Does Stem Cell Therapy Work?